NET WORTH: $9.7 billion

 Koum then lists himself as one of the many programmers who have used FreeBSD.
 In fact, Koum credits FreeBSD for helping him get out of poverty and hopes that it will help other people in similar situations to do the same: "We’ll all benefit if FreeBSD can continue to give people the same opportunity it gave me—if it can lift more immigrant kids out of poverty, and help more startups build something successful."

 LOOKING FORWARD: Koum is still young and still engaged in business, so he's got plenty of time to focus on philanthropy down the line.
-Koum's background might come into play, perhaps helping immigrants or the poor.
+Koum's background might come into play; he could, perhaps, help immigrants or the poor.
 It's worth noting that Koum's mother passed away from cancer, so health might become a philanthropic interest too.

 CONTACT: Jan Koum Twitter